ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 The following diagram provides a closer look at a region:
 ![7150](../images/7150.png)

-In this region, we have several {{ site.data.product.title }} appliances acting as UI nodes and worker nodes.
+In this region, we have several {{ site.data.product.title_short }} appliances acting as UI nodes and worker nodes.
 These worker nodes execute tasks on the providers in your environment.
-The Region also uses a region database that reports to a master database on the main {{ site.data.product.title }} appliance.
+The Region also uses a region database that reports to a master database on the main {{ site.data.product.title_short }} appliance.
 All appliances can connect to the authentication services (Active Directory, LDAP, Identity Management), outgoing mail (SMTP), and network services (SNMP).